The Mackay School: Others

 The purpose of creating the school was to provide a suitable education for the children of the English, the American and especially for those of the Scottish craftsmen who worked in the railway workshops in Valparaíso during the midst of the 19th century.
 Then, "The Valparaíso Artizian School Society" was put together.

 Mr. Peter Mackay, a teacher in Glasgow, Scotland, accepted the post of headmaster and moved to Valparaíso, arriving on 8 October in the year 1857.
 As the school grew in number, an assistant teacher was required.
-Mr. George Sutherland arrived to Valparaíso from the "Moray House Training College", Edinburgh.
+Mr. George Sutherland arrived at Valparaíso from the "Moray House Training College", Edinburgh.

-Towards the year 1866, the school’s average student number was 180.
+Towards the year 1866, the school's average student number was 180.
 Mr. Thomas Somerscales was hired as an Arts teacher and he taught for almost 20 years.
 Parallel to his job at the school, he taught private lessons of painting and drawing.

 It was not until 1871 that the first class for Chilean students, with no knowledge of English, was opened.